 we—the Akka committers—are very pleased to announce Akka Streams & HTTP 2.0-M1, the first milestone of the upcoming 2.0 release.
 The overarching theme of this milestone is unification, both in internals and API.
 Thanks go to all of you who tried out Streams & HTTP 1.0, your feedback—both direct and indirect—has been instrumental in making this library more accessible and intuitive to use.

 There have been several changes in user facing APIs mostly driven by two goals.
 First, reducing the number of overloaded methods helps IDEs and compilers for both Scala and Java (especially Java 8), leads to more meaningful error messages, and also makes discovery of methods easier via API documentation or code completion.
 Second, we reduced the different ways certain tasks can be achieved by reducing the number of helper methods, taking away potentially confusing choices.
 While this means that in certain cases the amount of boilerplate has grown slightly, the APIs reflect more directly the underlying uniform model and hence feel more consistent than before.
-Some highlights of these changes are (for the full list see the migration guide for Java and Scala):
+Some highlights of these changes are:

 - Methods for creating Flows, Sources etc. from Graphs are now called